 Pleasantly surprised, Amy smiled and gladly obliged his extended hand with her own.
 Sonic was also pleased with the contact as he felt Amy lace her fingers between his.
 It fit and felt right.
-Both of them smiled while strolling through the park hand in hand, forgetting about how late it was getting or how cold it was outside.
-Caught up in the new feelings of warmth and closeness, they felt like the only ones in the park, enjoying one another's company and insights.
+Both of them smiled while strolling through the park hand in hand, forgetting about how late it was becoming or how cold it was getting.
+Caught up in the new feelings of warmth and closeness, they felt like the only ones in the park enjoying one another's company and insights.
 They probably would have stayed in this state for hours more if it wasn't for the toll of bells in the distance.
-Each ring indicated one more hour and how long they had been out.
+Each ring indicating one more hour and how long they had been out.

 'Amy Rose, what have you done to me?' he thought as he glanced down at her sweet face.
-It was almost more then he could take as his heart did somersaults and back flips within him.
+It was almost more then he could take as his heart did somersaults and backflips within him.
 There was no denying it now, not that there was in the past either.
-He loved her; from since who knows to what he hoped would be the rest of his life.
+He loved her; from since who knew when to what he hoped would be the rest of his life.
 He had to say it.

 She opened her eyes and looked up at him just as they reached the doors of her apartment complex.
 Sonic set her down never taking his eyes off her.
 Amy did the same in return, drinking in his emerald eyes and trying not to go weak in the knees.

-"Pull it together man," he whispered to himself closing his eyes, causing Amy to quirk an eyebrow.
+"Pull it together, man," he whispered to himself closing his eyes, causing Amy to quirk an eyebrow.

 "I love you too, Sonic."

 They both stood there on the front porch of Myco's Apartment Complexes gazing into one another's eyes, searching for an answer to an elusive question.
 Then, as if an invisible force was pulling them closer together, their muzzles closer together, an image came to Sonic's mind.

-"I'm sorry Amy," he finally apologized with his eyes everywhere but on her.
+"I'm sorry, Amy," he finally apologized with his eyes everywhere but on her.
 He couldn't help but think why he was acting so stupid.
-Couples kissed and hugged and said mushy stuff to each other all the time, what was his problem.
+Couples kissed and hugged and said mushy stuff to each other all the time.
+What was his problem?
 He hung his head down and shuffled some of the snow back and forth with his feet.
 Amy sighed and chuckled to herself.
 Wouldn't be able to get that shyness out of him anytime soon, but for her, it was worth the wait.
 She reached out to take his left hand but stopped when she noticed for the first time something poking out of the corner of his glove.

 "What's that?" she asked, pointing down at it.
 Sonic glanced up.

-He looked down to what she was pointing out and would have gaped in horror if he wasn't so cool.
+He looked down to what she was pointing at and would have gaped in horror if he wasn't so cool.

-"Oh come on Sonic, I'm not blind, is it a bracelet?"
+"Oh, come on, Sonic, I'm not blind, is it a bracelet?"

 "Maybe," he replied coolly, but Amy's curiosity was having none of that.
 She grabbed his hand with such speed that it even surprised him.